Travel hacks are techniques for getting free and low-cost travel.

 Simple Travel Hacks to Save on Flights

 - Get your preferred airline's loyalty card.
 Even if you don't think you fly often enough, get the card and use it whenever you can.
 You don't know what the future holds.
 You could be flying somewhere unexpected.
 Buying gas or groceries may add points.
-Get what you can because it's all built into prices anyway.
+Get what you can because it's all built into the prices anyway.
+Even if you don't collect enough points for a flight, you may be able to get some related fees waived or perks like lounge access.

 - Keep an eye out for the cheapest fares.
 Airfarewatchdog will monitor fares for your desired destination and email you when the fare goes down.